 Each tool has its own independent heating element built into the handle.
 No need to swap out cutting tips.
 Just plug-in your tool, and you’re ready to go.
 An on-off switch conveniently allows you to pause or continue your work at any time.

-Check out another review.
+Check out other reviews from Amazon users.
 “The Hot Wire Foam Factory hot knife is a must have…”.
 A DVD instructional is included in this kit.
 Finally, customer service from the Hot Wire Foam Factory is highly-responsive to inquiries, resolving any issues quickly, which should not be undervalued for hot wire cutters in general.

 Rating (out of 5)

 The Proxxon Hot Wire Cutter is the best table or desktop hot wire foam cutter.
 It is designed for accurate, precise cuts that would be hard to do with a handheld tool.
 The Proxxon is a hot wire foam cutter Home Depot staple, and you could walk into a local store to take a look in-person.

 This is particularly useful for designers, architects, or modelers that need to know the measurements of each foam part they are shaping.
 For example, if you’re making terrain for roleplaying games, like Dungeons & Dragons, and you want clean cuts for your foam, this is the perfect tool.
 For scale model hobby railroads and trains, this is also a great hot wire cutting tool to have for creating landscapes with precisely graded roadbeds.